Solar power in Israel: Kibbutz Samar

 The Aora's Solar "Flower" Tower is the world's first solar hybrid power plant, comprising 30 heliostat solar reflectors.
 The plant switches to natural gas-powered turbines after dark so that it can continue producing power 24 hours a day.

 Ramat Hovav solar field

 The Ramat Hovav solar field is 37.5 MW project near Ramat Hovav, operational since December 2014.
 The photovoltaic power plant is owned by Energix Renewable Energies Ltd It was built by the Belectric over a rehabilitated evaporation pond.
 The facility uses CdTe photovoltaic modules based on thin-film technology, manufactured by U.S. company First Solar, making it the country's largest PV power plant so far and one of the largest of its kind in the Middle East.

 Ashalim

 The Ashalim power station is a solar power station in the Negev desert near the kibbutz of Ashalim, (south of the district city of Be'er Sheva) in Israel.
 It had the tallest operating solar power tower in the world since 2019 but will be overtowered by a project in Dubai in late 2021.

+As of 2023, Ashalim has two photovoltaic (PV) facilities generating 70MW in total, two thermo-solar power fields generating 120MW, and a fifth 100 MW solar energy plant in planning, which is scheduled to begin operations in 2027.